-1. To measure the rate of stroke, and other arterial disease complications, in people with advanced (50-99%) carotid stenosis (arterial disease narrowing) who, for any reason, are managed with only current best medical intervention.
+To measure the rate of ipsilateral stroke, and other arterial disease complications, in individuals with advanced (50-99%) carotid stenosis who, for any reason, are managed using current best medical intervention alone.

-Reasons for a non-procedural approach may include procedural unavailability due to the coronavirus pandemic, unproven procedural benefit, anticipated procedural futility and/or net harm, or patient refusal.
+Reasons for a nonprocedural approach may include insufficient resources caused by the coronavirus pandemic, unproven procedural benefit, anticipated procedural futility and/or net harm, or patient refusal.

-CASCOM is a study for patients for whom carotid procedures are not possible or considered unethical.
-Therefore, recruiting these patients to randomised trials involving carotid procedures is considered inappropriate.
+We will study patients for whom carotid procedures are not possible or considered unethical and, therefore, where a randomised trial approach involving carotid procedures is inappropriate.

-2. To compare the CASCOM Study rate of same-sided stroke for symptomatic patients with that reported in the North American Symptomatic Carotid Endarterectomy Trial (NASCET) and the European Carotid Surgery Trial (ECST), and the CASCOM Study rate of same-sided stroke associated with asymptomatic carotid stenosis with that reported in the Asymptomatic Carotid Atherosclerosis Study (ACAS).
+To compare the CASCOM Study rate of ipsilateral stroke for symptomatic (stroke/transient ischaemic attack) patients with that in the North American Symptomatic Carotid Endarterectomy Trial (NASCET) and the European Carotid Surgery Trial (ECST), and the CASCOM Study rate of ipsilateral stroke associated with asymptomatic carotid stenosis with that in the Asymptomatic Carotid Atherosclerosis Study (ACAS).

-In CASCOM we expect at least 50% lowering of the ipsilateral stroke rate compared to that seen with medical intervention alone in past randomised trials.
+In the CASCOM Study we expect at least 50% lowering of the ipsilateral stroke rate compared to that seen with medical intervention alone in past randomised trials.

-If correct, CASCOM will provide new evidence that past randomised trials of carotid endarterectomy and stenting are outdated and elucidate improved standards for preventing stroke and other arterial disease complications.
+If correct, the CASCOM Study will provide new evidence that past randomised trials of CEA and CAS are outdated and elucidate new, improved standards for preventing stroke and other arterial disease complications.